InsightLab/PyMove/README.md

 Press y to proceed.
 This will install the Python version and all the associated anaconda packaged libraries at "path_to_your_anaconda_location/anaconda/envs/yourenvname"

 2.Activate your virtual environment.
-To activate or switch into your virtual environment, simply type the following where yourenvname is the name you gave to your environement at creation.
+To activate or switch into your virtual environment, simply type the following where yourenvname is the name you gave to your environment at creation.

 `conda activate activate <yourenvname>`